tgound1403/tgound1403/README.md

 - 🌱 I’m currently learning computer science but I like subject in Software Development
 - 👀 I’m interested in design UI for an app
 - I have learned C, Java, Python at my school and I have some self-study time with HTML/CSS, MERN Web, Flutter, Kotlin
-- I also have skill in Photoshop, Illustrator, AdobeXD, Lightroom and Figma for my love with Art and also the UI for my app
+- I also have some skills in Photoshop, Illustrator, AdobeXD, Lightroom and Figma for my love with Art and also the UI for my app

 📫 How to reach me
 - Facebook: https://www.facebook.com/trduongng1403/